 Another method is to use Windows Device Manager and uninstall the drivers from there.

 - In the “Display Adapters” menu, right-click your GPU and select “Uninstall the device“.

 - Navigate to NVIDIA’s website in your browser.

 - Select your graphics card and operating system and download the driver.

 - Run the setup wizard and follow the instructions.

-Additionally, you could try downloading Nvidia’s Control Panel from the Microsoft Store.
+Alternatively, you could try downloading NVIDIA Control Panel from the Microsoft Store.

-Even the manual reinstallation of the drivers is straight forward, which probably makes this solution the easiest one and the one that will most likely get you the best result.
+Even the manual reinstallation of the drivers is straightforward, which usually makes this solution the easiest one and the likeliest to get you the best results.